RobertAudi/fire/README.markdown

 This will also create a controller.
 Notice that the `g` alias is available to the lazy people out there too!

+You can also create nested controllers, that is, controllers inside
+subfolders:

+    fire g controller admin/users index

+This will create the admin folder in the controllers and the views folders if they don't exits.

 Finally, you can specify the `--parent` option along with the name of a class to change the parent controller.